-This service is available free of charge as a benefit of AMWA membership and is not available to non-members.
+This service is available free of charge as a benefit of the full AMWA membership.
+It is not available to non-members or those with a student membership.
 However, those who are not yet members may access this service as soon as they join AMWA.

 Your mentor will be volunteering their time and goodwill in order to encourage Australasian medical writers and editors who are starting out in the field.
 Please respect their limitations on the amount of time available, and note that the formal mentoring relationship is limited to three months.